goooral/data_visualization_with_python/Python visualization.md

+---
-# Python visualization: an overview
+title: Python visualization: an overview
+layout: default
+nav_order: 3
+parent: The case for better data visualization
+---

 ## Why Python for visualization?